US Cash Products-Harbor gasoline rallies on tight supply

 Prompt and any-March jet fuel were pegged at 6.25/6.75 cents over, up 1.50 cents.

-In the Midwest cash markets, Chicago diesel rose about 2.00 cents a gallon to 12.50/11.50 cents under April heating oil futures following the shutdown of Magellan Midstream Partners’ pipeline after the company discovered a leak 30 miles west of Chicago.
+In the Midwest cash markets, Chicago diesel rose about 2.00 cents a gallon to 12.50/11.50 cents under April heating oil futures following the shutdown of Magellan Midstream Partners’ pipeline in following a leak near Chicago.

 Chicago gasoline fell back 3.50 cents a gallon to 9.00 cents under April RBOB gasoline futures as sellers brought new supply into the market, traders said.